Learn about the EFA

-Freelancers here are part of the largest and oldest national professional organization of editorial freelancers.
-As a publisher or author, you want qualified professionals to work on your manuscript or project.
+As a publisher or indie author, you want qualified professionals to work on your manuscript or project.
 There’s no better place to find the right editor, right away!

-As a freelancer, you owe it to yourself to be a part of this organization, which is dedicated to supporting its membership and your freelance career.
+The EFA is the largest and oldest professional organization of editorial freelancers in the US and has grown to serve members from all over the world.
+As a freelancer, you owe it to yourself to be a part of our organization, which is dedicated to supporting your professional development and freelance career.
+Independent careers thrive in community!

 EFA Mission